samhiq/samhiqbomber/README.md

 ## 🙌 Acknowledgements

-Thank you for choosing Samhiq.
+Thank you for choosing Samhiqbomber.
 Remember, with great power comes great responsibility.
 Use this tool wisely and ethically.

 **Stay safe, and happy coding!** 🚀✨